 A few weeks ago, the Food and Drug Administration issued a proposal that would update the single-use female condom to a Level II classification, and rename it the “internal condom.”
 Following FDA procedures, they opened the proposal up to comments.

-The following statement can be attributed to Cynthia A. Pearson, Executive Director of the National Women’s Health Network.
-The Danish Sex Hormone Registry study on the risk of breast cancer with current hormonal contraception provides valuable information to help people...
+The Danish Sex Hormone Registry study on the risk of breast cancer with current hormonal contraception provides valuable information to help people making decisions about contraception.
+The study found that current hormonal contraceptives are associated with a small increased risk...